f-edwards/intermediate_stats/index.md

 ## Book

-We will work primarily from two books.
-You are not required to purchase either text.

 Gelman, Hill, and Vehtari,  *Regression and other stories* is our textbook.
 It provides a cutting edge introduction to applied statistical analysis with regression models.

 These books are also very useful, and some examples are pulled from them: